Are Hot Dogs Good or Bad For Bodybuilding? (Pros & Cons)

 • 85 grams ground chicken

-• 10 grams of chilli or taco seasoning
+• 10 grams of chili or taco seasoning

 • 1 cup shredded romaine lettuce